Chief risk officer: Industry backgrounds

-On August 1993, James Lam became the first worldwide CRO at GE Capital.
+In August 1993, James Lam became the first worldwide CRO at GE Capital.
 He is called the inventor of the ERM model.
 As a CRO, Lam's responsibilities were to mitigate the risks of the company.
 He managed the credit risks, market risk, risk transfer and hedge risk.
 In 1995, a few company executives started to hire CROs in their organizations.
 But the demand was still low in the CRO position.
 In 2002, the US government released a new law which influenced the CRO industry significantly.
 The Sarbanes–Oxley Act which gets popular in 2004 says that directors or executives are more severe to counterfeiting financial corporate information.
 By hiring CROs, companies have started to protect the executives more.
 Ten years later, 2005, almost all big companies that were making sales over a billion dollars hired a CRO in their enterprise.
 These companies were almost in a difficult environment and that's why they began to recognize the importance of a CRO.
 Another boost for the CRO role was the financial crisis in 2008.
 Many companies became bankruptcy and many jobs were destroyed.
 After these events, more and more CROs were hired.
 With the increase in regulation in the economy, the position of the CRO is gaining more importance.
 Worldwide globalization is also increasing the importance of CROs.
 As of 2017, there are more than 1000 CROs worldwide.
 Most of them come from the financial service, energy, or commodity industry.
 In the future, the importance of the CRO will be measured by the complexity of the compliance risk.